CGudapati/cgudapati.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Chaitanya!
+Hi, I am Chaitanya!
 This blog mostly documents my various interests like Optimization, Numerical Methods and Sparse Matrix Algebra.
 I graduated with a Masters Degree in Industrial Engineering in 2017 from Lehigh Univeristy.
-I also have a bachelors degree from Indian Institute of Technology, Madras in Chemical Engineering.
+I also have a Bachelors degree from Indian Institute of Technology, Madras in Chemical Engineering.

-Please feel to conatct me at gudapatichaitanya and the domain is outlook.com.
+Please feel to contact me at gudapatichaitanya and the domain is outlook.com.

 I am using the theme developed by [wild-flame](https://github.com/wild-flame).
 You can find the source code for this theme at: <data data-icon="ei-sc-github"></data>  [jekyll-simple](https://github.com/wild-flame/jekyll-simple)